ConnorJamesDawson/API-Mini-Project/README.md

 \- GET : https://localhost:7109/api/Orders/{id}/OrderDetails - Retrieves all order details associated with the given order int id.

-\- GET : https://localhost:7109/api/Orders/{orderId}/OrderDetails/{odId} – Retrieves a single order detail entry associated with an order which matches the passed order int id and order details int id.
+\- GET : https://localhost:7109/api/Orders/{orderId}/OrderDetails/{odId} – Retrieves a single order detail entry associated with an order which matches the passed order int id and order details int id as there element in the List.

 \- GET : https://localhost:7109/api/Orders/{orderId}